meilisearch/documentation/learn/core_concepts/indexes.md

 ### Filterable attributes

-To filter by any document attribute, you need to add it to `filterableAttributes` using the using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update filterable attributes endpoint](/reference/api/filterable_attributes.md#update-filterable-attributes).
+To filter by any document attribute, you need to add it to `filterableAttributes` using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update filterable attributes endpoint](/reference/api/filterable_attributes.md#update-filterable-attributes).
 You can then use the [`filter` search parameter](/reference/api/search.md#filter) to refine your results.

 [Learn more about filtering](/learn/advanced/filtering_and_faceted_search.md)